tipishev/git_workshop/README.md

 # Introduction

 Hello and welcome to this workshop on less-known useful features of Git.
 Git is one tool that we as developers use each and every day, therefore it makes sense to become more efficient at using it.
-What I discovered, however that as with most advanced technologies, as soon as one learns the basics, the motivation to learn fades.
-The goal of this workshop is to explore less known features that can make working with Git more productive and fun.
+What I discovered, however, as soon as one learns the basics, the motivation to learn fades.
+Kind of like older people using smartphones, they know how to make calls, read SMS and it's enough.
+The goal of this workshop is to explore less known features that can make your day-to-day work with Git more productive and fun.

 If you have ever talked version control to non-developers, you know how difficult it is to convince them to use version control instead of saving file copies with increasingly cryptic names.